Robbery, Burglary & Trespassing

 Talk to a Columbus Criminal Defense Attorney Today

 Use the links at right as guides to the offense you’re facing.
-If you have any questions about the material or if you need an experienced, competent attorney, call the Columbus criminal defense lawyers at Luftman, Heck & Associates at (614) 500-3836 or email us via [email protected]
+If you have any questions about the material or if you need an experienced, competent attorney, contact a Columbus criminal defense lawyer near you at Luftman, Heck & Associates at (614) 500-3836 or email us via email@example.com